HaoxuanXU1024/HaoxuanXU1024.github.io/index.md

 ## Honors and Awards

+- Postgraduate Studentship (PGS) Award from Hong Kong University of Science and Technology (Guangzhou)
 - First Prize in Shandong Province for the National College Student Mathematical Modeling Competition
 - Second Prize in the 14th National College Student Mathematics Competition
 - Outstanding Graduate of Shandong University